Dube scores in 7th round of shootout, Flames beat Wild 5-4

 ST. PAUL, Minn.
+(AP) — Sitting at the end of the bench, Dillon Dube couldn’t hear his coach call out names, but he kept looking over wanting for his chance in the shootout.

+For someone who’d never been in that situation before, Dube came through.

-(AP) — Dillon Dube scored in the seventh round of the shootout to give the Calgary Flames a 5-4 win over the Minnesota Wild on Sunday night.
+Dube scored in the seventh round of the tiebreaker to give the Calgary Flames a 5-4 win over the Minnesota Wild on Sunday night.

-Dube beat Alex Stalock with a quick move for his first career shootout goal on his first chance.
+The third-line forward hopped over the boards moments after Flames goalie David Rittich made his sixth save against seven Wild shooters.

+“It calmed me down a lot knowing I was going.
+The game’s not over if you miss, so that relaxes you a lot,” Dube said.

+“You see him, you see what he does to most guys coming straight on.
+Watch and just react to it,” Dube said.

 Derek Ryan also scored in the shootout for the Flames, 4-0 in tiebreakers this season.

+“We basically script the first three or four, and after that it’s just you go by what your gut’s telling you,” Calgary coach Geoff Ward said.
+“What a move by Dillon.
+He came out there with a lot of confidence and made a real solid move to get the win.”

 Milan Lucic, Travis Hamonic, Michael Stone and Mark Giordano scored for Calgary, 4-5-1 in its last 10 games after winning seven straight during a stretch of nine consecutive outings with at least a point.
 Rittich finished with 30 saves through overtime.

-Marcus Foligno scored twice, and Kevin Fiala and Jordan Greenway also had goals for Minnesota, which finished 1-2-1 on a four-game homestand.
-Ryan Donato scored in the shootout.
+Marcus Foligno scored twice, and Kevin Fiala and Jordan Greenway also had goals in regulation for Minnesota, which finished 1-2-1 on a four-game homestand by relinquishing a one-goal lead four times.
+Ryan Donato scored in the shootout for the Wild.

+“You can sit there and say, ‘We got a point in back-to-back games,’ and stuff like that.
+But when we should’ve had two (points), against a team we could’ve caught (in the standings), it’s very frustrating,” said Wild coach Bruce Boudreau.

 Giordano scored on a power play with under 6 minutes to go to tie the score 4-4 as his shot from the left circle went off the stick of Wild defenseman Ryan Suter.